sisl/ConstructionBots.jl/README.md

 julia> rvo = pyimport("rvo2")
 ```

+Note: In the current build of ConstructionBots, this step is still required even if you do not plan to use RVO.

 ## Usage
 This repository comes with demos to demonstrate the functionality of ConstructionBots.
 To run the demos, run the following in the Julia REPL:
 ```julia